-- I will respect the absolute confidentiality of all prospects and candidates.
-I will not reveal the names nor any information about any prospects or candidates until given permission by the candidate. - I will not share any questions or search materials with any candidate in order to give the candidate an unfair advantage. - I will adhere to the highest standards of ethical and professional conduct. - I will be fair, accurate, honest, responsible and decent in my management of information. - I will avoid practices that would conflict with my ability to be fair and unbiased. - I will guard against inaccuracies, carelessness, bias and distortion made through either emphasis or omission of information. - I will admit any misrepresentation of information and correct it promptly and prominently. - I will not permit personal interest to distort or misrepresent the facts. - I will give feedback regarding candidates to the Chairperson of the Search Committee and will determine its accuracy before the Chair shares the information with others. - I will use common sense and good judgment in applying ethical principles to the search committee's work. - I will adhere to all Affirmative Actions, and NJIT employment rules.
+- I. I acknowledge that the Chairperson is authorized to speak on behalf of the committee to the President and the institution. - 2.
+I certify that I am personally not a candidate for the position. - 3.
+I subscribe to the principle that any appearance real or potential conflict of interest in the relationship between me and a prospect or candidate should be avoided and that its occurrence will be disclosed promptly to the committee. - 4.
+I pledge to keep as my primary focus the need of the institution to attract candidates within a timetable that gives it competitive advantage. - 5.
+I will follow the principles below for the management of the information about the work of the committee.
+This work includes what is developed and received about prospects, candidates, and their employing institutions.
+I understand this effort is necessary to attract excellent finalists, to avoid putting their current position in jeopardy, and to retain my institution's professional image.
+Specially, I will adhere to the following code of responsibility, accuracy, and integrity: - I pledge to respect the absolute confidentiality of all prospects and candidates.
+I will not reveal the names or any information about any prospects or candidates until given permission by the candidate. - I will not share any questions or search materials with any candidate in order to give the candidate an unfair advantage. - I will adhere to the highest standards of ethical and professional conduct. - I will be fair, accurate, honest, responsible, and decent in my management of information. - I will avoid practices that would conflict with my ability to be fair and unbiased. - I will guard against inaccuracies, carelessness, bias, and distortion made through either emphasis or omission of information. - I will admit any misrepresentation of information and correct it promptly and prominently. - I will not permit personal interest to distort or misrepresent the facts. - I will give feedback regarding candidates to the Chair of the Search Committee and will determine its accuracy before the Chair shares the information with others. - I will use common sense and good judgment in applying ethical principles to the search committee's work. - I pledge to subscribe to all Affirmative Actions, and NJIT employment rules.
 I understand that NJIT is committed to exploring the widest possible range of applicants.
-Consequently, I will not discriminate or give favor to any candidate on the basis of gender, race, age, national origin, political or religious affiliation, minority groups, persons with disabilities, etc. - I consider the content and intent of this code of ethical conduct to be a matter of personal responsibility. - If I am not a voting member, I will provide my input and accept the votes of the voting members of the Search Committee.
+Consequently, I will not discriminate or give favor to any candidate on the basis of gender, race, age, national origin, political or religious affiliation, minority groups, persons with disabilities, etc. - I consider the content and intent of this code of ethical conduct to be a matter of personal responsibility. - If I am not a voting member, I will provide my input and accept the votes of the voting members of the Search Committee